Lateral Unicondylar Knee Replacement – often underestimated

 - The movement sequences and the “natural“ knee feeling remain largely preserved

-In many clinics, one also speaks of a partial knee replacement ‑ a partial replacement of a joint part ‑ and thus the sled prosthesis is a variant of the partial knee replacement.
+In many clinics one also speaks of a partial knee replacement – a partial replacement of a joint part – and thus the sliding prosthesis is a variant of the partial knee replacement.

 Lateral vs. medial sled prosthesis

-The majority of UKA procedures are performed on the medial (inner) compartment, because osteoarthritis occurs there more frequently.
-The lateral sled prosthesis (also replacement of the outer compartment) is less common and technically more demanding.
+The majority of UKA procedures is performed on the medial (inner) compartment performed, because osteoarthritis occurs there more frequently.
+The lateral sled prosthesis (also replacement in the äußeren compartment) is rarer and technically more demanding.

 Differences and challenges: